About the course

 How school placements work

 The University of Northampton works in partnership with over 150 schools.
-The PGCE programme includes three school experiences and one self organised experience.
-The normal pattern is referred to as ABA where the autumn term and summer term are based in school A in the same class and the spring term in school B in the alternative keystage.
-The self organised experience normally takes place in the spring term.
-The age ranges are 5-11.
+The PGCE programme includes three school-based training experiences (placements) and the normal pattern is referred to as ABA where the autumn term and summer term are based in school A in the same class and the spring term in school B in the alternative key stage.
+The age range is 5-11.

 Applicants must hold an honours degree from a UK University (or equivalent) and whenever possible the classification should be a 2:1 or First.

 You will need to have a minimum of 5 GCSE passes at Grade C/Grade 4 or above and these must include mathematics, English Language and science.
 You must have these before applying.
-If you do not hold the necessary GCSEs, or believe you have a suitable equivalent, please contact Admissions for advice prior to your application.
+If you have any questions regarding your qualifications please contact Admissions for advice prior to your application.

 To be considered for entry for the PGCE, prospective candidates must have the necessary personal attributes, meet the entry requirements required by the Teacher Regulation Agency for schools, provide suitable references to support their academic qualifications and/or their prior experiences.